microsoft/appcenter-sdk-android/README.md

 Below are the steps on how to integrate our compiled libraries in your application using Android Studio and Gradle.

 1. Open your app level build.gradle file (app/build.gradle) and include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
-If you would want to all the modules - Analytics, Crashes and Distribute, add the following lines:
+If you want to include all the modules - Analytics, Crashes and Distribute, add the following lines:

     ```groovy
     dependencies {